Ibrobar/Ibrobar/README.md

 Software Engineer with a background in IT and a passion for building things that solve real problems.

-Currently at **Boycat**, where I built a full-stack **Track Price** feature for a Chrome extension — price monitoring, automated email alerts, DOM scraping, cron jobs, the whole pipeline.
+Currently at **Boycat**, where I built a full-stack **Track Price** feature for a Chrome extension.
+Price monitoring, automated email alerts, DOM scraping, cron jobs, the whole pipeline.

 Previously shipped a Laravel web app serving **150,000+ users** and driving **$500K+ in revenue** at TNZ International.